5 recommended OTC drugs

 Can I live with chronic reflux?

-PPIs for years - problems?
+PPI taken for years — problems?

-Is surgery for reflux worthwhile?
+Is surgery for reflux worth it?

 See also